ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.txt

 Abstract

-   This document retires the use of ECC-GOST within DNSSEC.
+   This document retires the use of GOST R 34.10-2001 (mnemonic "ECC- GOST") within DNSSEC.

    RFC5933 (now historic) defined the use of GOST R 34.10-2001 and GOST R 34.11-94 algorithms with DNS Security Extensions (DNSSEC).
 This